 Not to mention, the card is currently offering its best-ever welcome bonus offer of 60,000 Membership Rewards points after spending $4,000 in the first six months of card membership.
 And you can even get targeted for a 75,000 point offer with the same spending requirement via CardMatch.

 Unlike other cards higher on this list, this isn’t a temporary benefit.
-Since the card was refreshed back in 2018 it has offered 4x points per dollar spent on groceries, making it a staple on this list, and a frontrunner in the conversation about the best credit cards for grocery shopping.
+Since the card was refreshed back in 2018 it has offered 4x points per dollar spent at U.S. supermarkets, making it a staple on this list, and a frontrunner in the conversation about the best credit cards to use at U.S. supermarkets.